 - Your website has been hacked or damaged (by an update) and therefore no longer works properly(restore/recovery).

-- You want to remove unused legacy content andclean up your WordPress.
+- You want to remove unused legacy content and tidyup your WordPress(clean-up).

 - You want to start from scratch andreset WordPress completely.